simplicitesoftware/docs/content/CTG_30_tutorial/LSN_00_welcome/welcome_ENU.md

 # Welcome

-Start by filtering on level 1.
+Start by filtering on level 1 (bookmark button at the top right).
 This version is designed for (future) Simplicité designers.
 We recommend following level 2 after a few months of practice on the platform or if you have specific configuration needs, in order to expand your knowledge and skills to an intermediate level.

 ## Level 1 Tutorial: Introduction to the Simplicité Platform